About Pearl Magpie Jewellery

 Tahitian Pearls are so named because they are found mainly in the French Polynesian Islands.
 The Tahitian black lipped oyster produces a stunning array of iridescent black, grey, and greenish black saltwater pearls.
 The cultivation and export of true Tahitian pearls are government controlled to ensure consistent quality and minimum standards.
 Only about 5-10% of pearls produced are round and therefore command high prices but all the other shapes are available and much sought after.
 The thick nacre of at least 0.8mm ensures high lustre and vivid colours.
 AAA grade Tahitian pearls are very high lustre and have a clean surface (one to a few slight flaws are distributed over less than 10% of the pearl surface).

-The term "Keshi", "Seed" or perhaps "Bead" Pearl, is sometimes used to mistakenly describe a Natural pearl (one that is formed in the wild by nature with no interference from man).
+It is the popular belief that the term “Keshi” is used to describe a Natural pearl (one that is formed in the wild by nature with no interference from man) this is not the case.
 “Keshi” is the Japanese word given to very small things and the word has become, through popular usage, used to refer to small pearls produced without nucleation.
 Therefore, the term for a pearl without a nucleus but produced by a “farmed” or “worked” pearl mollusc, is a “Keshi Cultured Pearl” or “Cultured Keshi Pearl”.

-The formation of a Keshi Cultured Pearl (seed pearl) is the result of one of the following:
+The formation of a Keshi Cultured Pearl is the result of one of the following:

 Firstly, the mollusc rejects the nucleus placed there in the grafting process thus the mantle tissue (epithelium) remains and the nacre forms around this tissue to produce a “Keshi” pearl, just as would happen in the wild with a natural pearl.